marlieer/Assignment-6/README.md

 # Welcome to Marlie's Page!

-This is a page that gives a little glimpse as to how I see my future in computer science
+This is a page that gives a little glimpse as to how I see my future in computer science.
+I've also created a Hello World here.

 ## My Career Prospects